fedehsq/vault-auth-plugin/README.md

 ![](./demo.gif)

 ## Instructions
-1. Edit the env file with your own values
+1. Edit the envs file with your own values

     ```
     $ nano .env
+    $ nano sshwifty/.env
     ```

 2. Starts the vault server